 April 2016, the focus is on finishing out the interior of the cabin.
-The cabin sole and lead ballast is done, the settees roughed in but much finishing is yet to happen.
-Icebox, head, cabinets, settees, shelves, and all electrical including batteries, lights, charge controllers, fuse banks, and of course, the wiring for these electrics.
+The cabin sole and lead ballast is first, then the settees, the icebox, the head, cabinets, shelves, and all electrical things including batteries, lights, fans, charge controllers, fuse banks, and of course, the wiring for these electrics.

 The ice bin on the port side was constructed so as to float inside a foam bed.
 First I made the bin, then painted it inside with Brew Coat and glued it together with epoxy.
-Below is a sequential gallery, ending with what it looks like fitted in place, suspended in place before the face of the cabinet is put in.
-This is the bin completed, painted with Brew Coat inside and ready to suspend in place and pour the foam surrounding it.
+Below is a sequential gallery, ending with what it looks like being fitted in place, suspended in place before the face of the cabinet is put in, then the bin completed and installed.

-Another project was finishing the interior of the large forward hatch which is over the V-berth, trimming the bulkheads, making the settees, making and installing port lights, ..
+Other projects were finishing the interior of the large forward hatch which is over the V-berth, trimming the bulkheads, making the settees, making and installing port lights, ..

 Next, I made the Wiley ports, three for each side, plus one extra in case one get broken.
 Stanley Woodward had drawn up a sketch of how these could be designed.
-I had no idea about them, but they seemed a good solution for port holes.
+I had no idea about them, but they seemed a good solution for port lights or port holes.
 I could make them, not purchase and adapt commercial port lights.
 They were aesthetically more in keeping with a nineteenth century sailboat.
 They could be whatever size I wanted, and most importantly, they can be left open when it is raining and no water enters the cabin, unlike standard port holes; so in hot, humid, rainy weather, there is a good deal of ventilation.

-Once I figured out how I would put put one together, it went smoothly.
+Once I figured out how I would put the Wiley ports together, it went smoothly.
 I used 3/8 marine plywood.
 The glass is slightly tinted automotive safety glass.
 The storm covers are for really heavy seas or safety if leaving the boat in port.
 The screens are for mosquitoes.